forumone/gesso/sass/README.md

 ### partials/_utilities.scss
 Utility classes that aren’t components themselves, such as clearfix.

+### partials/_overrides.scss
+Styles provided by Drupal modules that you want to override or add to go here.

 ### partials/_quick-fixes.scss
 Deadlines happen, so put your quick fixes here.
 Hopefully there will be time later to move/re-factor these styles into their proper place.

 ### overrides/
 Stylesheets provided by Drupal modules that you want to completely override go here.
 Please update *.libraries.yml to ensure that the module’s stylesheets are not added and your override stylesheets are added in their place.

 ## SMACSS